How to Track Facebook Ads in Google Analytics 4: An Overview

 For deeper analysis of your Facebook ad campaigns, you can create custom reports in the Explorations section with any metrics you need.

-After you have set up cost data importing correctly, a Non-Google cost report with the imported data will appear in the Acquisition section of your Google Analytics 4 reports.
-Data will appear in the report almost immediately after the file has been successfully processed and imported by the system.
-And you can compare the performance of your Facebook ads with other channels!
+After you have set up cost data importing correctly, a Non-Google cost report with the imported data will appear in the Acquisition section of your Google Analytics 4 report.
+Data will continue to appear in the report almost immediately after the file has been successfully processed and imported by the system.
+And you can compare the performance of your track Facebook ads in Google Analytics 4 with other channels!

 There are three ways to import cost data from Facebook ads into GA4: